swcarpentry/shell-novice/LAYOUT.md

 1.  `README.md`: initially a copy of this file.
 It should be overwritten with short description of the lesson.

-2. Other files in the root directory: the source of the lesson's web pages (and possibly also things like IPython Notebooks and R Markdown files that those pages are generated from).
+2. Other files in the root directory: the source of the lesson's web pages (and possibly auxiliary files like IPython Notebooks and R Markdown files).

 3.  `code/`, `data/`, and `fig/`: sub-directories containing sample code, data files, and figures.
 See "Code, Data, and Figures"